youtype/mypy_boto3_builder/docs/mypy_boto3_builder/type_annotations/internal_import.md

 - `name` - Import name.
 - `service_name` - Service that import belongs to.
 - `module_name` - Service module name.
+- `use_scope` - Add scope to type annotation and convert to string.

 #### See also